 character-topped magic marker named Mortimer Ichabod Marker, or M.I. for short.

-When Captain Kangaroo ended, the segment was adopted as part of Nickelodeon’s Pinwheel until
+When Captain Kangaroo ended, the segment was adopted as part of Nickelodeon’s Pinwheeluntil

-that was cancelled in 1989.
+that series was cancelled in 1989.

-throughout the program.
+shorts shown throughout the program.
 While two were created specifically for Captain

 Kangaroo, the majority of them were imported from other countries.
 They